 If you prefer a setting that requires less open ocean and more country vistas, consider finding a campground along Victoria’s Murray River.
 Not only are there historic villages and locations to explore, but the myriad wineries, farmland, and their available tours could keep you busy for your entire trip.
 Not to mention plenty to sniff along the way.

 Camping with dogs anywhere in Australia does require some forethought and planning.
 We here at Take Your Pet suggest that before you book a campground, you should investigate the area it is near first.
 Not only must your campground welcome dogs, but there should be a good dog park or beach close by so that you can help your pet run off some of that extra energy.
-Know where the nearest veterinarian is in case of emergencies, and find out what extra precautions you might need to make (like tick medications, for example).
+Know where the nearest veterinarian is in case of emergencies, and find out what extra precautions you might need to make (like tick medications, or if any bait is used around the area for example).

 When you head out for a camping adventure with your dog, take the time to prepare for their needs.
 Water from the tap at home that your dog is used to drinking, along with their normal food, will help prevent upset stomachs on the trip.
 Depending on the size of the dog, about two litres of water per day should suffice for their needs.
 Plan to bring back-up dog collars, complete with pet ID tags, and make sure your leashes are in good condition.
 Always remember to clean up after your dog (which means remembering extra poo bags!), and obey all posted rules about their presence at all times so that you can enjoy camping with dogs in your pet friendly area to its full extent.